How to Change Screen Resolution in Windows 11 (Step-by-Step)

 If your monitor advertises 144Hz but the dropdown only goes up to 60Hz, you are likely experiencing a bandwidth limitation.
 Ensure you are using a DisplayPort cable rather than HDMI, or verify that your laptop’s HDMI port is rated for HDMI 2.0 or higher.

-Understanding Scaling vs. Resolution
+Understanding scaling vs. resolution

 Many users confuse display resolution with display scaling.
 While resolution determines the physical number of pixels used to draw the screen, scaling determines how large text, icons, and UI elements appear within those pixels.

-Gaming at Native vs. Upscaled Resolutions
+Gaming at native vs. upscaled resolutions

-When playing PC games on Windows, your game resolution can be set independently of your desktop resolution.
-For the absolute best visual clarity, you should play games at your monitor's native resolution.
-However, if your graphics card struggles to maintain a smooth framerate at native 4K or 1440p, you can lower the in-game resolution.
-Modern upscaling technologies like NVIDIA DLSS, AMD FSR, and Intel XeSS allow you to render the game internally at a lower resolution (boosting performance) and then use AI to upscale it to your monitor's native resolution with minimal loss of quality.
+If your graphics card struggles to maintain a smooth framerate at native 4K or 1440p, you can lower the in-game resolution.
+Modern upscaling technologies like NVIDIA DLSS, AMD FSR, and Intel XeSS render the game internally at a lower resolution to boost performance, then upscale it to your native resolution.

 To fix EDID handshake issues, always try a VESA-certified cable first.
 If that fails, tools like Custom Resolution Utility (CRU) allow you to override the EDID and force Windows to output your monitor’s native resolution.
 Be warned: forcing an unsupported resolution can result in a blank screen, requiring you to boot into Safe Mode to reset your display drivers.

 For the best multi-monitor experience, always plug high-resolution, high-refresh-rate monitors directly into your graphics card (GPU) rather than your motherboard.
-Motherboard video outputs rely on your CPU's integrated graphics, which often lack the bandwidth to drive multiple 4K displays at 60Hz or higher.
+Motherboard video outputs rely on your CPU’s built-in graphics, which often lack the bandwidth to drive multiple 4K displays at 60Hz or higher.

 How do I change screen resolution?